danshumaker/bitbucket-cmd/README.md

     -h, --help     output usage information
     -V, --version  output the version number

-Each command have individual usage help (using --help or -h)
+Each command have individual usage help (using --help or -h), so `bitbucket pr -h` will give pr specific help.

 For example the pr command has these options